 Ethereum (ETH)

-How do cryptocurrencies work?
+How does cryptocurrency work?

-Cryptocurrencies work through a decentralized and distributed ledger called the blockchain.
-The blockchain records all transactions that occur on the network and is maintained by a network of nodes that validate and verify these transactions.
 When you send or receive cryptocurrency, the transaction is broadcasted to the network of nodes on the blockchain.
 These nodes verify the transaction and add it to the blockchain ledger, creating a permanent transaction record.

 Why is crypto so popular?

 Crypto is gaining more recognition every day.
 The popularity of crypto can be attributed to its potential to disrupt traditional financial systems, offer greater privacy and security, and provide new investment opportunities.
-However, cryptocurrencies are also subject to volatility and regulatory uncertainty, which has led to skepticism and caution from some investors and governments.

 How to buy and sell cryptocurrency?

-Cryptocurrencies can be bought and sold on cryptocurrency exchanges, which are online platforms that allow users to buy, sell, and trade cryptocurrencies for other cryptocurrencies or fiat currencies, such as US dollars or euros.
 To buy cryptocurrency, you will typically need to create an account with a cryptocurrency exchange like CoinJar, provide identification information, and link a bank account or credit card to your account.

 Once you have purchased cryptocurrency, you can use it to buy goods and services from merchants who accept cryptocurrency as a form of payment.

-How to make money investing in crypto?
+How to invest in crypto?

 Do your research